Nufeen/suspicious-sierra/README.md

 https://apple.stackexchange.com/questions/45418/how-to-automatically-login-to-captive-portals-on-os-x

-_Pretty nice example of how the things are messed up nowadays.
+_Pretty nice example of how things are messed up nowadays.
 I disabled it on a wi-fi connected computer and it seemes to be fine, but looks that's the thing to be accurate with, since wrong settings may cause problems with connecting to your own wi-fi networks._

 ## `ckkeyrolld`